 The Post Office is a must in such a place, obviously, and that’s where kids can weight packages, charge clients, send telegrams and stamp letters.

-The Phone Boots are another fun activity for kids as they can communicate from one another through a pipe – the basic telephone, right?
-And there’s also a reading corner where kids can discover The Jolly Postman or other stories about delivering the mail.
+The Phone Boots are another fun activity for kids as they can communicate with one another through a pipe – the basic telephone, right?
+And in the reading corner kids can discover The Jolly Postman or other stories theme-related.

-Younger kids also have a lot of things to do in the Sorted! play area as there is an entire area designed for them, which includes shape sorting, magnets and a big magnetic wall, road table and a small Post Office too.
+Younger kids have a lot of things to do in the Sorted! play area as well.
+There is an entire area designed for them, which includes shape sorting, magnets and a big magnetic wall, road table and a small Post Office too.

-Useful information and tips for your visit to Sorted! play area at Postal Museum in London:
+Useful information and tips for your visit to London Postal Museum with children – Sorted! play area:

-- book online to avoid disappointment and skip the queue – the website is this one, the price is £5/child
+- book online to avoid disappointment and skip the queue – the website is this one

 - consider booking two sessions back to back, depending on your child